We are what we repeatedly do. Excellence, then, is not an act, but a habit.—Aristotle, Greek philosopher

-In my book, From Fragile to Agile (now available in print and Kindle format on Amazon), I explained:
+In my book, Look Beyond the Product (now available in print and Kindle format on Amazon), I explained:

 Domain expertise is about the discipline your product supports, such as security, fraud detection, or education.
 Domain experts know (and often define) the standards for the discipline and can explain the latest thinking in that area.
 They understand the problems that your product endeavors to solve, regardless of the market or industry.
 And for a domain expert, your product is merely one way of addressing the problems of their specialty.
 Domain experts define themselves not by the product but by their topic area.
 “I’m a security guy” or “My focus is on fundraising for non-profits.”

 If you’ve been working in the same field for a decade, you’re probably following a passion as well as a profession.
 Domain expertise brings loads of context such as understanding the implementation aspects of HIPAA or the best way to mount a video camera on the outside of a building.
 Domain experts know how things really operate and are really installed—not just the way they’re supposed to be according to the documentation.

 The essence of Lean Startup is to find a business model for your passion before you run out of money.
 If you can’t find a business model, then your passion becomes a hobby instead of a profession.

 Domain expertise is knowing what will and will not work with a specific persona based on years of experience working with customers.